Machine Learning

 The course staff will follow the National Science Foundation (NSF)-style evaluation metrics to review and score your project proposal as Excellent (5 points), Very Good (4 points), Good (3 points), Fair (2 points), and Poor (1 point).
 Two reviews will be sought, each reviewing and scoring the proposals, and the (sum of points x 5) will be your final score for the project proposal.

-The final deliverable (20% of course grade) is a project report that is due on May 1 (i.e., on the last day of classes).
+The final deliverable (20% of course grade) is a project report that is due on December 10 (i.e., on the last day of classes).
 The final project report should describe the project outcomes in a self-contained manner.
-Your final project report is required to be between 5 - 6 pages by using the CVPR template, structured like a paper from a computer vision conference, to be submitted electronically via Canvas.
+Your final project report is required to be between 5 and 6 pages by using the CVPR template, structured like a paper from a computer vision conference, to be submitted electronically via Canvas.
 Please use this template so we can fairly judge all student projects without worrying about altered font sizes, margins, etc. The submitted PDF can link to supplementary materials including but not limited to code, open access software package via GitHub, project webpage, videos, and other supplementary material.
 The final PDF project report should completely address all of the points in the rubric described below.

 Project Report Grading Rubric (100 points)